Last Updated on

 My back felt sore the day after putting this together so I’m excited for you to try it, too.

-- Do all 6 exercises 20 times each to complete one round.
+- Do all 6 back exercises 20 times each to complete one round, or set.

-- Do 4 full rounds to complete the workout.
+- Do 4 full rounds of all 6 exercises to complete this back workout.

 When you’re done with this workout, leave me a comment and let me know if you felt the burn.